-There is a secret hidden in God’s Word that is the key to fruitfulness in the life of a believer.
-It is the secret to understanding God’s word – all of it.
-Not that all understanding comes at the same time – understanding the scriptures is a lifelong process of seeking, studying, sweating, praying, pursuing, asking, trusting.
-The parable of the sower speaks of the type of soil required for fruitfulness as well as the process of coming to understanding.
+There is a secret hidden in God’s Word, a secret that is the key to fruitfulness in the life of a believer.
+I believe it is also the secret to understanding God’s word – all of it.

-Seeking and understanding God’s Word is the objective of God’s Word.
+Ultimately, fruitfulness is the objective of God’s Word.
+But spiritual fruitfulness requires understanding.
 But what does it mean to understand?
 I know many people who can quote scripture from memory but seem to have no understanding of the very things they quote.
 Its great to know scripture but its better to understand it.
-Fruitfulness requires even more.
-If we consider ourselves followers of Christ (biblical Christians), and there is no fruitfulness then we’ve missed something.
-(What it means to be “fruitful” as a believer is another important topic which will be addressed in an upcoming post.)

 The parable relates how the Word of God works in a person.
-Using different kinds of soil as an analogy, it clearly identifies the spiritual factors at work which bring fruitfulness as well as factors which oppose it.
+Using different kinds of soil as an analogy, it clearly identifies the spiritual factors at work which bring understanding and fruitfulness as well as factors which oppose it.

 The insight into the spiritual dynamics we get in this parable are incredibly important.
 Believers must understand what they are up against as well as what is required for fruitfulness – a spiritual harvest.

 I’ve covered the different soils that oppose fruitfulness in the life of a believer.
 Spiritually speaking, what is “soil” in this parable?
 The definition of good soil is found in only one tiny phrase in one of the gospels.
-Its there, but you have to dig for it…which seems appropriate in an agricultural parable.
+It’s there, but you have to dig for it…which seems appropriate in an agricultural parable.

 Good Soil Defined